grepdisc/kindfools/_pages/writeon.md

 - On Thursday, March 7th, a few people gathered to write about time, change, spaced time, and feelings, ideas & stories at
   [CAO Masten Resource Center](https://www.caowny.org/masten-resource-center/).
+- Our first workshop at the Unitarian Universalist Church of Buffalo (UUCB) was on March 12, 2024.
+We wrote inspired by Hamlet's "To Be, Or Not To Be."